Robert Earl Keen

-Robert Earl Keen (born January 11, 1956) is an American singer-songwriter and entertainer.
-Debuting with 1984's No Kinda Dancer, the Houston native has recorded 20 full-length albums for both independent and major record labels.
-His songs have had cover versions recorded by many musicians, including George Strait, Joe Ely, Lyle Lovett, The Highwaymen and Nanci Griffith.
+Robert Earl Keen (born January 11, 1956) is an American country singer and songwriter from Houston, Texas.

-Although his albums and his live performances span many different styles-from folk, country, and bluegrass to rock- he is most commonly affiliated with roots music.
-Keen has toured extensively in the US and abroad throughout his career.

 Early life and education

-Keen was born and grew up in Houston, Texas, United States.
-As a teenager, Keen was an avid reader who excelled in writing and literature classes.
-Keen was a fan of the English rock band Cream, and was influenced by country music by artists Willie Nelson, Norman Blake, Jesse Winchester, Flatt and Scruggs, Bill Withers, Gary Stewart, and Jimmie Rodgers.
+Keen was born and grew up in Houston, Texas.
+As a teenager, he was an avid reader who excelled in writing and literature classes.
+Keen was a fan of the British rock band Cream, and was influenced by country music from artists Willie Nelson, Norman Blake, Jesse Winchester, Flatt and Scruggs, Bill Withers, Gary Stewart, and Jimmie Rodgers.

 After graduation from Sharpstown High School, Keen started playing guitar himself shortly thereafter, learning to play classic country covers out of a songbook the summer before starting college at Texas A&M University in College Station, Texas.
-He graduated with a Bachelor of Arts in English in 1978 and began writing songs and playing bluegrass and folk music with friends, including his childhood friend (and future longtime fiddle player in his band) Bryan Duckworth.
-During his college years Keen lived with future musician Lyle Lovett.
+He graduated with a bachelor of arts in English in 1978, and began writing songs and playing bluegrass and folk music with friends, including his childhood friend (and future longtime fiddle player in his band) Bryan Duckworth.
+During his college years, Keen lived with future musician Lyle Lovett.